Davids-Starter/vscode-starter-kit/README.md

   - Shows git authors of a piece of code within the editor.
 Also has a dedicated panel.
 Useful for when needing to see who wrote a particular piece of code and when.
 - GitIgnore
   - Support for gitignore files
-- GitHub Pull Requests
-  - Shows github pull requests within the VSCode gui and allows for acting on them.
 - Intellicode
   - Adds intelligent autocomplete/suggestion to the editor.
 Made by Microsoft
 - Material Icon Theme